A Geometric Approach to the Yang-Mills Mass Gap: Acknowledgement

 \section{Acknowledgement}

-P.M thanks Prof. Vincent Moncrief for numerous useful discussions related to this project as well as his help improving the manuscript.
-P.M also thanks Prof. Shing-Tung Yau and Daniel Kapec for numerous useful discussions regarding this project such as moduli spaces of Yang-Mills connections and geometric quantum field theory.
-This work was supported by Center of Mathematical Sciences and Applications at Harvard University.
+P.M. thanks Prof. Vincent Moncrief, Prof. Shing-Tung Yau, Prof. Cliff Taubes for numerous useful discussions related to this project such as moduli spaces of Yang-Mills connections, geometric quantum field theory, metric measure spaces, etc. Special thanks to Prof. V.P Nair for pointing out several vital issues that needed to be ironed out and suggesting potential solutions.
+P.M. thanks Daniel Kapec for many physical insights and the referee for a very thorough review that improved the manuscript substantially.
+This work was supported by the Center of Mathematical Sciences and Applications (CMSA), Department of Mathematics at Harvard University.